Leadership and Staff

 Mrs. Kelsey is responsible for the strategic leadership of LJFS including:

 - Curriculum development

 - Relationship with the Jewish and wider community

 - Promoting the school and its provision

-Mrs Hardacre is supported by a Deputy Headteacher, Miss Sam Lawson who has key responsibilities including safeguarding, assuring the quality of teaching and learning, staff CPD (see above), and building and maintaining relationships with the wider community.
+Mrs Kelsey is supported by a Deputy Headteacher, Miss Sam Lawson who has key responsibilities including safeguarding, assuring the quality of teaching and learning, the implementation of curriculum, RSHE, Careers, ECT coordinator, Pastoral, staff CDP and building and maintaining relationships with the wider community.

-The needs of students who require additional and specialist support is managed by the school SENCO, Charlotte Kelsey.
+The needs of students who require additional and specialist support is managed by the school SENCO, Louisa Simons.

 A Jewish ethos is of course at the core of what we offer to all our students, irrespective of their faith background.
 Our Head of Jewish Studies, Sagi Yechezkel is responsible for the learning and promoting our ethos and values through both an enriching, dynamic curriculum and a variety of extra-curricular events.

 Manjit Hare is the school finance director and senior administration officer.
 He is responsible for setting and monitoring the school budget, preparing monthly management accounts, submitting returns to funding bodies, purchasing of goods and services, oversight of the external examination procedures and the general administrative non curriculum services in the school.